onitecsoft/smarti.to.js/README.md

 # smarple.to.js

-JavaScript Date and Number formatter
+JavaScript Date and Number localized formatter

+User should create separate smarple.to.{culture-name}.js file for every culture and configure formatting patterns.
+Example: smarple.to.et-EE.js